Home

 • Granddaughter Leigh Ann was united in holy matrimony with Troy Taylor.

 Daughter Janet Arlene Shipley (1940-2011) was born on Jan.
 28, 1940.
-In 1960, at about the age of 20, she married James A. Shank ( ? - ? ).
+In 1960, at about the age of 20, she married James A. Shank (1931-2005).
 He had been married previously to Marlene Terry ( ? - ? ) and brought these offspring to the second union -- Patricia Jones, Leslie Diane Orr and Louise Wolf.
 The Shankses resided in North Versailles and East McKeesport, Allegheny County and produced three more children of their own -- James T. Shank, Janelle Ford and Jason Shank.
 Janet was a teacheres aide at Praise Assembly of North Versailles, working in the child care program.
 She also held a Monday Bible study in her residence.
+James passed away at the age of 74 on July 30, 2005 in McKeesport.
+Janet outlived him by six years.
 At the age of 71, Janet died at home on March 2, 2011.
 An obituary was published in the Pittsburgh Post-Gazette, which noted that she was survived by 13 grandchildren and seven great-grandchildren.

 • Step-granddaughter Patricia Shank was twice married.
 Her second spouse was Martin Jones.
+By 2011, she was a companion of Tom Tobacco.

-• Step-granddaughter Leslie Diane Shank was wedded to Samuel Orr.
+• Step-granddaughter Leslie "Diane" Shank was wedded to Samuel Orr.

 • Grandson James T. Shank was united in marriage with Lauren.